-The U.S. Food and Drug Administration has recently approved a number of immune therapies, particularly in a new class called checkpoint blockers.
+The U.S. Food and Drug Administration has in the last year approved a number of immune therapies, particularly in a new class called checkpoint blockers.
 Merck’s Keytruda has shown promise fighting advanced melanoma, a skin cancer that typically kills most of its victims within a year of diagnosis.
-In a study of 411 patients who took the drug, 62 percent were alive 18 months after starting treatment.
-Opdivo, a drug developed by Bristol-Myers Squibb, also boosted long-term survival in melanoma patients.
-Of those who took it with another immunity-enhancing medicine, 88 percent were alive after two years.
-Keytruda and Opdivo, which has also been approved to treat lung cancer, target the protein PD-1, which acts as a switch that shuts off cells that attack cancers.
+In a study in which 279 patients took the drug every two weeks, 74 percent survived a year or longer.
+In another study of patients with lung cancer, a much more common form of the disease, Opdivo, a drug developed by Bristol-Myers Squibb, prolonged survival by 3.2 months compared with a chemotherapeutic drug.
+Keytruda and Opdivo target the protein PD-1, which acts as a switch that shuts off cells that attack cancers.
 Other immune therapies work by supercharging the body’s cancer-fighting T-cells.
-Ultimately, the most successful treatments may be combinations of the drugs, and it’s possible that immune therapies will be part of every cancer regimen.
+Ultimately, the most successful treatments may be combinations of the drugs.
+In a recent trial, Opdivo paired with Yervoy, a Bristol-Myers immune treatment approved in 2011, stopped melanoma from progressing for almost a year on average, better than seven months for Opdivo alone.

 Science first stumbled across the human body’s natural cancer defenses in the 19th century, when doctors noticed tumors shrinking after patients developed infections.
 Experiments in stimulating antibodies to fight cancer weren’t promising, so radiation, then chemotherapy, became the favored treatments despite sickening side effects.
 An early immune-therapy drug, Interleukin-2, was approved in 1992 and slowed growth in melanomas.
 But the drug produced aches, nausea, diarrhea and even heart attacks and strokes, so patients had to be kept in the hospital for treatment.
 As scientists learned more about the human genome, medicines were developed that could target parts of the body without damaging the rest.
 The current fascination with immune therapies was triggered in 2012, when Bristol-Myers presented data that Opdivo could treat patients with lung and kidney cancer, as well as melanoma.

 The Reference Shelf